Tuesday, December 31, 2019

 Source: Personal collection

-Both these photos were taken when Pauline was 4, so 1941-42.
+Both of the photos on this post were taken when Pauline was 4, so 1941-42.
 This was what she looked like when she heard the Pearl Harbor radio announcement.

 Wednesday, January 30, 2019